Leads for releases

 Instead, turn to these more effective approaches.

 News leads for releases

 - Announcement leads delay the story: Don’t announce that you’re announcing it

 - Lead with the two — not the five — Ws: Avoid the ‘fact pack’

 - Break the news: The New York Times improves on the fact pack

 - Use the magic word: ‘You’ gets the story started in media relations pieces

 Feature leads for releases

-- Come out and play: Wordplay leads surprise and delight readers
+- Feature leads for releases: Surprise and delight readers